FluentValidation/FluentValidation/docs/localization.md

 Out of the box, FluentValidation provides translations for the default validation messages in several languages.
 By default, the language specified in the .NET's framework's current UI culture will be used (`CultureInfo.CurrentUICulture`) when translating messages.

-You can also use the `WithMessage` and `WithLocalizedMessage` methods to specify a localized error message for a single validation rule.
+You can also use the `WithMessage` method to specify a localized error message for a single validation rule.

 ### WithMessage
 If you are using Visual Studio's built in support for `.resx` files and their strongly-typed wrappers, then you can localize a message by calling the overload of `WithMessage` that accepts a lambda expression: